}

 Most people would acknowledge that this is a really unimportant disagreement.
 However, I do wish we could agree to refer to the solstices and equinoxes by month, not by the season.
 The seasons in the Northern and Southern Hemispheres are complete opposites, so whenever people use the season to describe solstices and equinoxes, we have to stop to work out where the speaker actually is in order to know month they’re talking about.
 That’s not ideal.

 In that spirt, the June Solstice arrived in New Zealand at 8.50am this morning.
-Winter arrived three weeks ago.
-For us, those two things aren’t the same.
+The temperature at my house at that moment was around 6C (42.8F), because winter arrived three weeks ago.
+For us, seasons and astronomical events definitely aren’t the same.
 But, you already knew all that.
 Of course.

 Related: Today is the shortest day, but tonight won’t be the coldest nightStuff